ArkEcosystemArchive/docs-legacy/docs/guidebook/core/development.md

 ```
 This will ensure that your local files reflect those of the Core's development branch.

-Finally, we can setup the entire repository with one command:
+Finally, we can set up the entire repository with one command:
 ```bash
 yarn setup
 ```